The Glasswrights’ Journeyman

 Now, Hal looked as if he would never laugh again.
 In the five years since he had ascended to the Morenian throne, Hal had come into his man’s height.
 He was a full head taller than Rani, and over the past winter, he had increased the breadth of his shoulders, spending day after day practicing his fighting forms with his broadsword and shield.

-Half a decade of ruling, though, had aged the king in other ways as well.
+Half a decade of ruling had aged the king in other ways as well.
 Rani could see dark smudges beneath his brown eyes, smears of sleeplessness that indicated his suffering over the latest disaster to strike his city.
-His cheeks were gaunt, standing out beneath his unruly chestnut hair, hair that only half conceded to the weight of a crown.
+His cheeks were gaunt, standing out beneath his unruly chestnut hair, hair that scarcely yielded to the weight of a crown.
 Hal continued to wear the black mourning that he had donned the day after the fire, and Rani wondered if Farso had needed to fight to get Hal to place the bejeweled crown across his brow.
 Even in the best of times, Hal was inclined to wear only a thin golden circlet, a brief reminder of the status that he insisted was proven in words and actions more than jewels.

 Nevertheless, the crown that Hal wore that night was fitting.
 It was woven of interlocking Js, the letter that stood for Jair, the founder of the royal family and the pilgrim who had first cemented the faith of the Thousand Gods in Morenia.
 It matched the heavy chain of office that hung about Hal’s neck, the sole jewelry resting on his mourning velvet.
 Both crown and chain contained clusters of pearls and rubies in the loops formed by each J. Hal had worn them when he was invested with his religious title, with the office that ran parallel to his worldly crown.
 Hal was the Defender of the Faith; he had received that charge at the hands of the Holy Father within weeks of ascending to the throne of Morenia.